karttur/soil-spectro/_posts/2023/2023-09-17-spectrosupport-OSSL-cubist.markdown

 Remove the comment ("#").

-Further down, at row 1131, look for the following text:
+Further down, at row 1131, find the following text:

 ```
        '''